Mariah May: World Wonder Ring Stardom (2022–2024)

 At World Wonder Ring Stardom's event Dream Queendom 2, May made her Japanese debut by accompanying Mina Shirakawa to the ring alongside a returning Xia Brookside.
 Shirakawa and Unagi Sayaka represented the Cosmic Angels to defeat Donna Del Mondo members Mai Sakurai and Thekla in a tag team match.
-Following the match, a victorious Shirakawa would both verbally and physically confront Sayaka and announce the formation of Club Venus, a trio featuring herself, May, and Brookside.
+Following the match, a victorious Shirakawa verbally and physically confronted Sayaka and announced the formation of Club Venus, a trio featuring herself, May, and Brookside.

 May officially became the newest member of Club Venus in a match against Super Strong Stardom Big Machine at New Blood Premium, with Shirakawa in her corner, where May began using a masked alter ego by the name of Sexy Dynamite Princess and came out on top in singles competition.
-The following night on 26 March, May would enter the Cinderella Tournament 2023, picking up a win against Rina.
-Her time in the tournament would ultimately come to an end in the second round via an over-the-tope-rope elimination from Mai Sakurai.
+The following night on 26 March, May entered the Cinderella Tournament 2023, picking up a win against Rina.
+Her time in the tournament ultimately came to an end in the second round following an over-the-tope-rope elimination from Mai Sakurai.
 In addition to competing at All Star Grand Queendom, as a last-minute addition to the English-language broadcast of the event, May joined the commentary team for the duration of the show.

 Following May and Shirakawa's victory over Ami Sohrei and Mirai at Korakuen Hall, the two Club Venus members issued a challenge to The New Eras for the Goddesses of Stardom Championship.
-Uniting as a Club Venus sub-group called Rose Gold, May and Shirakawa would receive their championship match at Sunshine 2023.
-Proving successful in their endeavor, they would bring championship gold back to Club Venus and become the 28th Goddesses of Stardom Champions, also marking May's first championship in Stardom.
+Uniting as a Club Venus sub-group called Rose Gold, May and Shirakawa received their championship match at Sunshine 2023 and picked up a victory to become the 28th Goddesses of Stardom Champions, which also marked May's first Stardom championship.
 Outlasting 18 other opponents in a last chance Rumble match, alongside Hanan, May qualified to participate in the 5 Star Grand Prix 2023, where she competed as part of the Blue Stars block.
 On 30 September, she faced her fellow last chance Rumble winner Hanan in her final match of the tournament, which also served as May's farewell match from Stardom.

 On 4 April 2024, May temporarily returned to Stardom at Stardom American Dream 2024, teaming with Club Venus members Shirakawa and Brookside in a losing effort against Mayu Iwatani, Momo Kohgo, and Tam Nakano.